Marshal Jean Baptiste Bessières

 Arc de Triomphe: BESSIERES on the east pillar

 After peace was signed with Spain, Bessières' unit was transferred to the Army of Italy.
 In 1796 when General Napoleon Bonaparte arrived to take command of the army, Bonaparte brought along Bessières' old friend Murat.
-During the campaign that followed, Bessières proved himself and Napoleon experienced some close calls with enemy soldiers, almost being captured.
-In response, Napoleon formed a company of guides to protect the commander-in-chief and placed Bessières in command of the them.
-That September Bessières fought at Roveredo and was promoted him to chef d'escadrons on the battlefield.
+During the campaign that followed, Bessières proved himself capable.
+Meanwhile, Napoleon experienced some close calls with enemy soldiers almost capturing him.
+In response, Napoleon formed a company of guides to protect the commander-in-chief and placed Bessières in command of them.
+That September Bessières fought at Roveredo and he was promoted to chef d'escadrons on the battlefield.
 He continued to serve in battle and fought at Arcola before distinguishing himself at Rivoli and La Favorite.
 After the conclusion of the campaign in 1797, Bessières was given the honor of taking some of the captured flags back to Paris and he then received a promotion to chef de brigade.

 When in 1798 Napoleon set out for the expedition to Egypt, Bessières took part in the expedition, continuing to command the guides tasked with protecting the commander-in-chief.
 In 1799 he fought at the Siege of Acre and Abukir before being one of the select few chosen to return to France with Napoleon.
 Bessières supported Napoleon's coup d'état that established the Consulate and afterwards he was appointed deputy commander of the Consular Guard, serving under General Lannes.
 As part of the cavalry of the Consular Guard, he served with the Army of the Reserve in 1800 as the army crossed the Alps to fight the Austrians in Italy, eventually culminating in the hard fought Battle of Marengo.
 Bessières fought at Marengo but he was accused by Lannes of not supporting him, and a few weeks later Bessières was promoted to général de brigade.

 When war broke out in 1805, Marshal Bessières remained in command of the cavalry of the Imperial Guard, but since Napoleon liked to keep the Guard as a reserve force, he saw little action until the end of the campaign.
 That December he fought at Austerlitz where a charge of his cavalry helped to ensure the victory and took a number of the enemy's artillery.
 The next year Bessières took part in the campaign against Prussia, distinguishing himself at Jena.
-In December of 1806 he was given command of the II Cavalry Corps which he led into battle and won with at Biezun.
+In December of 1806 he was given command of the II Cavalry Corps and he won at Biezun.

 Bessières had been recalled to Paris by Napoleon to take part in the upcoming campaign expected against the Austrians.
 He was placed in charge of the Cavalry Reserve in Germany, and after the Austrians attacked, Bessières went on to serve at Landshut before being beaten at Neumarkt in April.
 That May he served at Ebersberg and then Aspern-Essling , where he was placed temporarily under Marshal Lannes' command.
 As Lannes' and Masséna's troops took the brunt of the Austrian attack, Lannes repeatedly ordered Bessières to charge, only to see the cavalry idly waiting.
 Finally Lannes' orders were delivered with such force that Bessières charged, helping to stabilize the situation.
 However, that night the two marshals ran into each other, with Bessières demanding an apology and Lannes refusing, accusing Bessières of cowardice.
 The incident was only resolved by the intervention of Marshal Masséna, who ordered them both to separate.
 Lannes was mortally wounded the next day, and a week later Bessières was made the Duke of Istria by Napoleon.
 Bessières went on to serve at Wagram where his horse was killed underneath him and he was lightly wounded by a ball to the thigh.